Shanghai Internship for Students & Graduates

-The program delivers paid Internship in Shanghai for foreigners.
-CIP Platform provides China Internship featuring Shanghai Internships.
+The program delivers a paid Internship in Shanghai for foreigners.
+CIP Platform provides Internships Abroad featuring Shanghai Internships.
 The program is a blend of professional career coaching and internships in China; a combination that you can only find on the CIP platform.
-The objective of the program is to prepare participants to face the real challenges of the 21st century and not just boost CVs.
-The Shanghai Internships program is a medium for completing internationalization phase of talents and preparing them to be problem solvers and entrepreneurs and not only waiting to be hired by businesses.
-We partner incubating houses to deliver quality entrepreneurial training to out Internship in Shanghai participants.
+The main objective of Our program is to prepare participants to face the real challenges of the 21st century and not just boost CVs.
+The Shanghai Internships program is a medium for completing internationalization phase of talents and preparing them to be problem solvers and entrepreneurs.
+We partner incubating houses to deliver quality entrepreneurial training to our participants.
 Our coaches are Chartered Professionals who spent the majority of their career life recruiting for organizations in the wall street and Silicon Valley.
-They train you to be competitive and take personal initiatives
+They train you to be competitive, take personal initiatives and to launch your Career

 Shanghai is leading the 21st century with solid development agenda from boosted trading records to Free Zone promotions offering opportunities for Young graduates.
 That’s why China Internship Placements Limited welcomes as many foreigners and international graduates as possible to benefit from this great opportunity.